Mufti (company)

+History

+The company was started with a ₹10,000 loan from Khushlani's maternal aunt.
 In 2014, Bennett, Coleman & Co.
 Ltd. and some of Khushlani's friends owned a 35 per cent stake and Khushlani holds a 65 per cent stake in the company.

 Mufti expanded into the footwear in December 2018.
+In 2018, the brand announced it will be expanding its product portfolio by focusing on athleisure clothing and accessories.
+In July 2018, Mufti signed Kartik Aaryan as a brand ambassador.

 In February 2019, Mufti was recognized as a "Retailer of the Year" award at Global Awards for Retail Excellence organised by ET Now and Asia Retail Congress and won CMAI's Brand of the Year Award in 2015.

-In 2018, the brand announced it will be expanding its product portfolio by focusing on athleisure clothing and accessories.